 - You can be counter-sued, even in small claims court.

 - If you win the judgment, you may not get your money right away.
-If the person who owes you does not pay immediately or agree to a payment plan, you may need to get a writ of execution, which involves having a sheriff or government official seize the defendant’s property and sell it to pay off the debt.
+If the person who owes you does not pay immediately or agree to a payment plan, you may need to get a court order, which involves having a sheriff or government official seize the defendant’s property and sell it to pay off the debt.
 This process can take a lot of time.

 Hire a Mediator